 Pursuant to the terms of the license agreement, the Company paid Jacobus a \$10 million up-front payment on the Effective Date and also paid an additional \$10 million on the first annual anniversary of the Effective Date (July 11, 2023).
-The Company is obligated to pay an additional \$10 million on the second annual anniversary of the Effective Date (July 11, 2024).
-The Company is also obligated to pay tiered royalty payments on net sales (as defined in the license agreement) of all of the Company's products in the U.S. that range from 1.25% to 2.5% based on whether there is a competing product or generic version of FIRDAPSE® being marketed or sold in the U.S.
+The Company paid the final \$10 million installment on the second annual anniversary of the Effective Date (July 11, 2024).
+The Company is also obligated to pay tiered royalty payments on net sales (as defined in the license agreement) of all of the Company's amifampridine products in the U.S. that range from 1.25% to 2.5% based on whether there is a competing product or generic version of FIRDAPSE® being marketed or sold in the U.S.